 5 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in a written law to the Department of Mines is, unless the contrary is intended, to be read and construed as a reference to the Department of Industry and Resources.

 Under the Public Sector Management Act 1994 the names of departments may be changed.
-At the time of this compilation the former Department of Industry and Resources is called the Department of Mines and Petroleum.
+At the time of this reprint the former Department of Industry and Resources is called the Department of Mines and Petroleum.

 6 The Mining Legislation Amendment and Validation Act 2008 Pt.
 2 Div.
-2 reads as follows:
+2 and Pt.
+3 read as follows:

 Division 2 — Validation and pending applications